gridcoin-community/Gridcoin-Research/doc/developer-notes.md

 Source code organization
 --------------------------

 - Implementation code should go into the `.cpp` file and not the `.h`, unless necessary due to template usage or when performance due to inlining is critical.

   - *Rationale*: Shorter and simpler header files are easier to read and reduce compile time.

 - Use only the lowercase alphanumerics (`a-z0-9`), underscore (`_`) and hyphen (`-`) in source code filenames.

   - *Rationale*: `grep`:ing and auto-completing filenames is easier when using a consistent naming pattern.
-Potential problems when building on case-insensitive filesystems are avoided when using only lowercase characters in source code filenames.
+Potential problems when building on case- insensitive filesystems are avoided when using only lowercase characters in source code filenames.

 - Every `.cpp` and `.h` file should `#include` every header file it directly uses classes, functions or other definitions from, even if those headers are already included indirectly through other headers.

   - *Rationale*: Excluding headers because they are already indirectly included results in compilation failures when those indirect dependencies change.
     Furthermore, it obscures what the real code dependencies are.

 - Don't import anything into the global namespace (`using namespace ...`).
 Use fully specified types such as `std::string`.